Paul scores 41 as Rockets eliminate Jazz 112-102

-HOUSTON (AP) - Chris Paul scored a playoff career-high 41 points with eight 3-pointers to finally reach the conference finals, helping the Houston Rockets eliminate the Utah Jazz 112-102 in Game 5 on Tuesday night.
+Paul made eight 3-pointers and had 10 assists and seven rebounds without a turnover.
+He's the first player in playoff history to have at least 40 points and 10 assists without a turnover since turnovers became an official statistic in 1977-78, according to the Elias Sports Bureau.

+"The performance that Chris put out there - if he didn't make it out this time, something's wrong," coach Mike D'Antoni said.

 It will be Houston's second trip to the Western Conference finals in four years and the first ever for Paul.
-The point guard has been panned for failing to get past the second round in his nine previous trips to the postseason.
+The point guard, who is in his 13th NBA season, has been panned for failing to get past the second round in his nine previous trips to the playoffs.

+While he wouldn't talk about finally getting over the second-round hump, he had no problem discussing how much he's enjoying this season.

+"It's just fun," he said.
+"It's not about the points or anything like that.
+It's about the process."

-Houston will meet the winner of the series between Golden State and New Orleans, which the Warriors lead 3-1.
+Houston will meet Golden State in the conference finals beginning Monday night at home.

-Paul, a nine-time All-Star in his first season with Houston after an offseason trade from the Los Angeles Clippers, also had 10 assists and seven rebounds.
+Paul is a nine-time All-Star in his first season with Houston after an offseason trade from the Los Angeles Clippers.
 His previous career-best in the playoffs was 35 points, which he accomplished three times.

 Houston returns to the conference finals for the first time since 2015.
 It's the second straight season the Jazz lost in this round after being swept by Golden State last season.